intel/document-automation/README.md

 ### Run Indexing Pipeline with Multi Node
-Make clear that [Run Single-Node Preprocessing Pipeline](#run-single-node-preprocessing-pipeline) and [Run Single-Node DPR Fine-Tuning Pipeline](#run-single-node-DPR-fine-tuning-pipeline) need to be executed before running this section.
+[Run Single-Node Preprocessing Pipeline](#run-single-node-preprocessing-pipeline) and [Run Single-Node DPR Fine-Tuning Pipeline](#run-single-node-DPR-fine-tuning-pipeline) need to be executed before running this section.
 #### Step 1.
 Start Containers on Head Node and Worker Nodes
 1. Stop and remove all running docker containers from previous runs.
 ```